Close

 Does it snow in Edinburgh in April?
 Read More

-It’s very rare but it has happened.
-If it does snow in April it’s either very light and doesn’t stick around, or it’s a freak snowstorm and the whole country is blanketed.
-Whenever travelling to Scotland you should be prepared with layers and waterproofs.
+It’s very rare, but it has happened.
+If it does snow in April, it’s either very light and doesn’t stick around or it’s a freak snowstorm that blankets the whole country.
+Whenever travelling to Scotland, you should be prepared with layers and waterproofs.
 This will help you on the odd chance you find yourself in a snowy environment in Edinburgh in April.

 Temperatures in Scotland in April?
 Read More

-*Weather data taken from the metoffice, with averages for the cities of Edinburgh (the capital of Scotland) and Inverness (capital of the Highlands), and Aberdeen (North-East Hub).
+*Weather data taken from the Met Office, with averages for the cities of Edinburgh (the capital of Scotland), Inverness (the capital of the Highlands), and Aberdeen (North-East Hub).

 What flowers grow in Scotland?
 Read More